tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

 # Expression of MHC class II in T cells is associated with increased HIV-1 expression
  - CD4 primary HIV-1 infection receptor, expressed on T cells, monocytes, macrophages, DCs
  - MHC class II molecules undetectable on resting T cells, expressed highly on activated T cells, unclear function (vs. clear antigen presentation function on APCs to CD4<sup>+</sup> T cells), perhaps also antigen presentation
+# Genetic variation in MHC proteins is associated with T cell receptor expression biases
+## Abstract
+ - controversy over if germline-encoded TCR-MHC contacts promote TCR-MHC specificity, do differences exist in TCR V gene compatibilities with different MHC alleles?
+ - result: *trans* associations between genetic variation and TCR V gene usage in humans
+## Introduction
+ - HLA genes highly polymorphic, variants associated with many traits, like most autoimmune diseases
+ - perhaps different disease risk conferred by particular MHC alleles is due to differences in presented peptides or differences in stabilities of MHC molecules
+ - **1-5% of T cells have gamma (*TRG*) and delta (*TRD*) chains instead of alpha (*TRA*) and beta (*TRB*) ones, only beta and delta chains also have diversity (D) genes recombined in VDJ recombination (alpha nad gamma just have VJ recombination)**
+ - **during V(D)J recombination, joints between segments are partially digested and nucleotides are randomly added to form highly variable and non-germline-encoded complementarity-determining regions 3 (CDR3) loop that recognizes peptides, CDR1/2 loops of TCR form contacts with MHC and are encoded by V genes**
 # Genome-wide CRISPR screens of T cell exhaustion identify chromatin remodeling factors that limit T cell persistence
  - chronic stimulation assay
  - *in vivo* validation of screen results (perturbation of INO80 and BAF chromatin remodeling complexes improves T cell persistence in tumors)